signifyd/php/README.md

 ##### updateInvestigationLabel($caseId, $investigationUpdate);
 Update investigation label for a case.
-This sends the request to our API Endpoint to update the investigation label for a case.
+This sends the request to the API endpoint to update the investigation label for a case.
 As a parameter for this method you need to send a case id and new investigation label.
 ```php
     ....
     $caseId = 123456789;